 - While not exactly a weapon, a bicycle is available during a small section of Earthbound.
 The bike lets you get around faster in outdoor areas, is capable of outrunning most enemies, and comes with its own background music (with optional bell-ringing sound effects).
 Following on the heels of your new bike is a second party member, who renders your single-seat bike useless.
 Heck, the bike comes at a time when you can start buying teddy bears, which follow you like party members, and they render the bike useless too.
 This actually leads to one of the strangest secrets in the game: a sound effect that can only be heard by riding the bike in the swamp.
 This is only possible by beating the final boss, ditching all your partners in the extended epilogue, heading to the swamp, and, of course, remembering that you have an otherwise-useless bicycle in the first place.

 - Kingdom Hearts: 358/2 Days and Kingdom Hearts II: Roxas Dual Wielding Oathkeeper and Oblivion.

-- The first SaGa game has the King equipment in the first world.
+- Makai Toshi SaGa (The Final Fantasy Legend) has the King equipment to collect in the very first world.
 It is some of the best equipment in the game, but you have to give it up to advance the plot.

 - In Super Robot Wars Original Generation 1, the first time your units get to combine into SRX, it only lasts 3 turns and you won't get this ability back until near the end of the game.
 You also only get 2 of the best characters on the last mission of the game.